BoxInABox/P2-Interactive-Resume/README.md

 [Udacity Front-End Style Guide](http://udacity.github.io/frontend-nanodegree-styleguide/)

 ##Challenges
-I misunderstood the directions and thought I was supposed to recreate the provided layout exactly, which I did.
+I misunderstood the directions and thought I was supposed to recreate [**this**](https://camo.githubusercontent.com/f4c154444bc91d29cab9f120a480277f673015f5/687474703a2f2f692e696d6775722e636f6d2f7057553158626c2e706e67) provided layout exactly, which I did.
 However, we were actually allowed to change the layout quite a bit (just not the code), which I would have done using Bootstrap to save time.
-I will go back and customize it a lot, but due to time constraints, I needed to move on to the next project.
+I will go back and customize it a lot, especially making it responsive.
+But due to time constraints and the fact this resume met the specifications and was approved, I chose to move on to the next project and come back later.

 ## Resources & Future Improvements:
 * **Udacity Supporting Courses**: [JavaScript Basics](https://www.udacity.com/course/javascript-basics--ud804), [Intro to jQuery](https://www.udacity.com/course/intro-to-jquery--ud245)